 I have stated before that you want to do this right first time.

 So, do a few test scans to see what works for you.

 If you do have damage on your photos then I would suggest you to check out Lisa Louise Cooke’s website.

 There you will find an informative post entitled, Remove Damage From Photos With These Simple Steps.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post helping you answer your question, “How to scan my photos?“.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.